alpacahq/user-docs/content/trading-on-alpaca/orders.md

 An order may be canceled through the API up until the point it reaches a state of either `filled`, `canceled`, or `expired`.

+## Odd Lots and Block Trades
+When trading stocks, a round lot is typically defined as 100 shares, or a larger number that can be evenly divided by 100.
+An odd lot is anything that cannot be evenly divided by 100 shares (e.g. 48, 160, etc.).
+A block trade is typically defined as a trade that involves 10,000 shares or more.

+For trading purposes, odd lots are typically treated like round lots.
+However, regulatory trading rules allow odd lots to be treated differently.
+Similarly, block trades are usually broken up for execution and may take longer to execute due to the market having to absorb the block of shares over time rather than in one large execution.
+When combined with a thinly traded stock, it’s quite possible that odd lots and block trades may not get filled or execute in a timely manner, and sometimes, not at all, depending on other factors like order types used.

+## Short Sales
+A short sale is the sale of a stock that a seller does not own.
+In general, a short seller sells borrowed stock in anticipation of a price decline.
+The short seller later closes out the position by purchasing the stock.
+By rule, short sales cannot be placed on a downtick in the market price of the stock.
+This rule also applies when markets close.
+When a stock closes on a downtick, short sale orders will not be filled.